 St Olaves Abbey

-This ruin is the remains of a small Augustinian Priory.
+This ruins in Norfolk is the remains of a small Augustinian Priory.
 It was founded in about 1216, and named after the patron saint of Norway.
 The priory was dissolved in the 1530s.
 Now managed by English Heritage, it is a lovely little spot to visit.
 The area is small, so it wouldn’t take long to take in the whole site.
 The undercroft of the abbey was even turned into a cottage at one point in the 1800’s!

 Norfolk, Beccles Rd, Great Yarmouth NR31 9HE | Map